 Cuba is somewhere I had wanted to travel to for a long time and annoyingly, it ended up being one of those trips where everything that could go wrong, did go wrong.

-One of them was getting food poisoning, which is something I certainly won’t hold against Cuba.
+One of them was getting food poisoning, which is certainly something I won’t hold against Cuba.
+It happens.

 However, there were a few instances where I felt like we were taken advantage of for being tourists and not knowing how things worked in this country.